InteractiveMechanics/nmai-nk360-interactives/README.md

 - data: contains json data files
 - js: contains js files
 - sass: contains sass files
-- shared: symlink to shared directory
 - test: contains qUnit tests

 ##### Shared assets
 In the root project directory is a shared folder containing assets we can use for multiple interactives.
-Each directory has a symlink to the shared directory to reference these files during development.
 This may include Sass files, images/assets, written content, or JavaScript files.
-Check the `shared/code` directory for all shared code with sample markup.
+Check the `shared/lib/im/code` directory for all shared code with sample markup.

 ##### Third-party libraries
 We're using a number of outside libraries for different features, including: